stanwmusic/wp-tevko-responsive-images/readme.txt

 **If you'd like to contribute to this plugin, please do so on [Github](https://github.com/ResponsiveImagesCG/wp-tevko-responsive-images)**

 Basically, responsive images allow the browser to choose the best image from a list.
-This plugin works by including four additional image sizes for each image upload.
-Whenever WordPress outputs the image through the media uploader, or whenever a featured image is generated, those four sizes (as well as the initial source and the default WordPress image sizes) will be included in the image tag via the [srcset](http://css-tricks.com/responsive-images-youre-just-changing-resolutions-use-srcset/) attribute.
+This plugin works by including all available image sizes for each image upload.
+Whenever WordPress outputs the image through the media uploader, or whenever a featured image is generated, those sizes will be included in the image tag via the [srcset](http://css-tricks.com/responsive-images-youre-just-changing-resolutions-use-srcset/) attribute.

 **Hardcoding in template files**